 Pyogenic granulomas are harmless growths of blood vessels on the surface of the skin.
 They may occur at any age.
 We rarely can find the cause.
 Trauma such as scratching or insect bites to the site may cause some lesions.
-Pyogenic granulomas appear as a single, dull red, raised nodule.
+Pyogenic granulomas appear as a single, red, raised nodule.
 The surface is smooth, but because the lesion bleeds easily, it may be crusted, eroded, or ulcerated.

 Since pyogenic granulomas bleed easily, they are often removed in the office.
 Lesions are shaved off under local anesthetic and the bottom is cauterized with an electric needle to prevent it from coming back.